Venez20/CityOfLondon/README.md

 - Menu - located on all the html and css file, this is the navigation bar which links from page to page.
 - Table - located on the Resident.html file and css file, this is the table which has the table headings and table details (bullets) about Residents.
 - Form - located on the Contact us.html file and css file, this is between the header & footer on the page.
 This form was created to contact the City of London for any issues.
 We also included an "Other" box if the issues are included with the radiobutton.
-- Multiple class - located on the Contact Us.html file and css file, this multiple class function is within the form.
-We used multiple class to change the font color in two areas.
 Grid - located on the About.html file and css file,the grid layout was used to form the fun facts about london flip boxs.

 - Transition design - located on the all html files and css file, this transition function was added to all the menu ul as well as the cardflip. on the About.html We used the transition to alter the timing.
 For the menu and for the card being fliped to 0.3s.